bxlab/cmdb-quantbio/resources/syllabi/bootcamp/index.md

 <a name="Googling"></a>
 <header><h3>Googling</h3></header>
 <b>Googling</b> is always an acceptable way to find answers or help, and we encourage you to utilize it extensively.
 If you adopt a solution following a Google search, make sure you understand what you incorporate, rather than just copy/pasting without comprehension of the logic or code.
-Please see the <a href="#Integrity">Academic Integrity & Ethics</a> syllabus section for more on this.

 <a name="Grading"></a>
 <header><h2>Grading</h2></header>
 The grading for this course is based on <b>reasonable completion</b>.
-For each lunch and homework exercise session, students will be advised which exercises are required and which are advanced or optional.
-Additionally, students will be asked to upload certain scripts and results (outputs or plots, etc.) to their personal Github repositories, qbb2022-answers.
-For lunch exercises, these materials should be pushed to the repository by the end of the lunch exercise session.
-For homework exercises, these materials should be pushed to the repository by the beginning of the next morning session.<br /><br />
+For each assignment, students will be advised which exercises are required and which are advanced or optional.
+Additionally, students will be asked to upload certain scripts and results (outputs or plots, etc.) to their personal Github repositories, qbb2022-answers.<br /><br />

 TAs will verify that the student’s submitted work shows a reasonable level of individual effort.
 Finally, students will have one week post-bootcamp to submit any leftover materials.
 Letter grades will be assigned in line with the level of completion.
 While student presentations and the content of daily reflections will not affect grades in any way, failure to turn in daily reflections has the potential to lower the final grade.<br /><br />